focusaurus/express_code_structure/README.md

 * Be mentally manageable
   * The brain can only deal with and think about a small number of related things at once.
 That's why we use directories.
 It helps us deal with complexity by focusing on small portions.
+* Be size-appropriate
+  * Don't create "Mansion Directories" where there's just 1 file all alone 3 directories down.
+You can see this happening in the [Ansible Best Practices](http://www.ansibleworks.com/docs/playbooks_best_practices.html) that shames small projects into creating 10+ directories to hold 10+ files when 1 directory with 3 files would be much more appropriate.
+You don't drive a bus to work (unless you're a bus driver, but even then your driving a bus AT work not TO work), so don't create filesystem structures that aren't justified by the actual files inside them.
 * Be easy to locate code
   * Given a feature to build or a bug to fix, our goal is that a developer has no struggle locating the source files involved.
     * Names are meaningful and accurate